Skip to main content

 2. Medication and medical equipment on board

-3. Medical skill level of crew (MD, RN, EMT)
+3. Medical skill level of crew (MD, RN, EMT, APC)

 ADDENDUM 1: MEDICAL HANDBOOKS